githubEdit

 Network interface and Kubernetes resource discovery:

-See Network Interface Discovery and Kubernetes Informers.
+See Network Interface Discoveryarrow-up-right and Kubernetes Informersarrow-up-right.

 Kubernetes Relations